Office 2019 vs. Office 2021 – Differences Between the PC Versions

 Office 2019 is an excellent choice for users:

-Those who need a stable, familiar environment without novelty
+Those who need a stable, familiar environment without any new developments

 Those who do not need to use online collaboration features

-Those looking for a cheaper alternative (due to the older release date)
+Those looking for a cheaper alternative (due to its older release date)

 5. Who is Office 2021 for?

-People expecting modern features in Excel and PowerPoint
+People looking for modern features in Excel and PowerPoint

 Companies that do not want to switch to a Microsoft 365 subscription but want to use newer software